 Greetings, fellow travelers.
 David Menconi here, humble scribe and pilot of this blog, which started out as the online appendix to my 2012 book “Ryan Adams: Losering, A Story of Whiskeytown.”
-Since then, I’ve expanded it to encompass my other books, the 2015 Ray Benson memoir “Comin’ Right at Ya: How a Jewish Yankee Hippie Went Country, or, the Often Outrageous History of Asleep at the Wheel” (which I co-wrote) as well as my 2000 novel “Off The Record” — plus the American Music Series, which I co-edit for University of Texas Press.
+Since then, I’ve expanded it to encompass my other books, including 2020’s “Step It Up and Go: The Story of North Carolina Popular Music, from Blind Boy Fuller and Doc Watson to Nina Simone and Superchunk” — plus the American Music Series, which I used to co-edit for University of Texas Press.

-My job at the News & Observer has changed a great deal in recent years.
-When I started there way back when, the newsroom had approximately 200 fulltime employees, and I was the music critic.
-I covered almost exclusively music for a good number of years, back when most every U.S. paper of any size had someone like me on the staff.
+When I started at the N&O way back when, the newsroom had approximately 200 fulltime employees and I was the fulltime music critic.
+I covered almost exclusively music for a good number of years, back when most every U.S. paper of any size had someone like me on its staff.
 There’s been dire talk about long-term trends in the newspaper industry for as long as I can remember, but that always seemed comfortably far off in the future.
 Things certainly seemed prosperous enough in Raleigh, where the N&O’s newsroom population grew to around 250 by the end of 2007.

 But the day of reckoning arrived seemingly overnight in the spring of 2008, when the bottom dropped out of print media and the rest of the economy more or less simultaneously, and it’s been straight downhill ever since.
-Years of layoffs, buyouts, attrition, contractions, convulsions and other traumas have whittled the newsroom down to around 70 survivors.
-It’s pretty much all hands on deck, all the time, which means I’m not the paper’s music critic so much as de facto arts reporter.
-I still do a fair amount of music-writing, mostly concert reviews and music-related features and news stories that arise from the music beat; but also whatever else needs doing around here.
-I feel fortunate to still have a job because a lot of my peers haven’t been so lucky.
+Years of layoffs, buyouts, attrition, contractions, convulsions and other traumas whittled the newsroom down to around 40 survivors by the time I took my leave at the end of February 2019.
+By the end it was pretty much all hands on deck, all the time, which means I became the paper’s de facto arts reporter as well as music critic.
+I still did a fair amount of music-writing, mostly concert reviews and music-related features and news stories that arose from the music beat; but also whatever else needed doing around here.
+I feel fortunate to have lasted as long as I did, because a lot of my peers weren’t so lucky.

-For better or worse, whatever reputation I have is still based primarily on music-writing, which I’ve been doing since early-1980s college days — more than 30 years now (eep).
+For better or worse, whatever reputation I have is still based primarily on music-writing, which I’ve been doing since early-1980s college days — going on (gulp) 40 years now.
 I’ve contributed to a handful of music anthologies over the years, and all of my own books have been about music going back to my UT masters thesis “Music, Media and the Metropolis: The Case of Austin’s Armadillo World Headquarters.”
 I did that way back in 1985.

 If you’ve made it this far, just got here and want to know more about the whole sordid story, the very beginning is a very good place to start — here, reading from the bottom up.